 Paul knew about Legal 500, an independent legal guide which recommends lawyers in the UK , who are experts.
 Paul contacted Barratts Solicitors, because we are ranked in the top tier for clinical negligence claims, and asked Alison to help him investigate the death of his wife.
 He knew that he needed someone with experience to help, as the GP involved in Mary’s care, had denied that he had done anything wrong.

 In October 2017, Mary had undergone foot surgery and was recovering from the operation but, on 1st December, she began to feel breathless.
 Paul called the GP surgery and Mary was seen by a doctor who carried out some tests.
 Despite noting that PE was a possibility, he decided that Mary probably had bronchitis, a condition she had previously suffered from, and prescribed antibiotics.

 Mary continued to feel unwell but believed she would soon feel better with the antibiotics.
-Tragically, in the early hours of 3rd December, Mary collapsed from a huge PE.
+Tragically, in the early hours of 3rd December, Mary collapsed from a huge Pulmonary Embolism.
 Paul was trained in First Aid and tried to resuscitate his wife, but it was too late, and nothing could be done to save Mary.